Botond24/Code_Like_A_Bosch/Obsidian/Feasibility.md

-by desinging the device we consider the amount of the left space and we wok with that
+While designing the device we consider the amount of space available making sure to stay inside it.